You are here

-Notify Jefferson College's International Student Advisor (Campus PDSO) of your travel arrangements.
+Notify Jefferson College's PDSO of your travel arrangements.

-6. Meet with the Campus DSO immediately upon arrival to Jefferson College.
+7. Meet with the Campus PDSO immediately upon arrival to Jefferson College.

 Have all relevant documents on hand, including your I-20, student visa, passport, and proof of insurance (if not using the College's insurance plan).
-You will also print and submit your I-94.
+You will also print and submit your I-94 at this time.